 Pérez Art Museum Miami

 Since the opening of the new building, the museum has seen a record attendance level with over 150,000 visitors in the first four months.
-To me, I was very much impressed by the space and exhibits as I didn’t expect the museum to house so many artworks from artists like Purvis Young, Joseph Cornell, Kehinde Wiley, James Rosenquist, Frank Stella, and Kiki Smith.
+To me, I was very much impressed by the space and exhibits as I didn’t expect the museum to house so many artworks from artists like Purvis Young, Joseph Cornell, Kehinde Wiley, James Rosenquist, and Frank Stella, and Kiki Smith.

 Pérez’s temporary exhibitions made my trip even more enjoyable.
 Since the new museum has so much space and therefore they were not afraid to make full use of the showrooms with large art installations and displays.
 Most of the works were presented in the 2010s; check out their website for more details about their latest exhibitions!